verdaux/BookNotes/Phrases/Cool phrases 3.md

 - [ ] A market of morons
 - [ ] A thicket of wrists (for local train)
 - [ ] Black hair yet uninvaded by grey
+- [ ] Recognition of their tacit conspiracy